rdinizcal/mappingCTSEproperties/README.md

 ### What is this repository for? ###

-This online Appendix is for the paper Mapping Controland Self-Adaptive System Properties (https://arxiv.org/xxxx).
+This online Appendix is for the paper Mapping Control and Self-Adaptive System Properties (https://arxiv.org/xxxx).